tandasat/HyperPlatform/.github/ISSUE_TEMPLATE.md

 It is hugely helpful and speeds up investigation of a bug check or a hang issue if the following files are provided:
 - a Debug build version of a compiled SYS file and a PDB file
-- a full set of source code used to build the SYS file
+- a full set of source code used to build the SYS file if it has been modified
 - a log file (i.e., C:\Windows\HyperPlatform.log)
 - a system crash dump file (i.e., C:\Windows\MEMORY.DMP)